LogMeIn-Hamachi/UnlockedVRChatGaussianSplatting/README.md

 # Please note 16,7 million splats will be the max you can go with this shader!

+# to use this, simply click "Code" download zip and import the whole UnlockedVRChatGaussianSplatting-main into your unity asset folder

 # VRChat Gaussian Splatting
 Gaussian splatting implementation in VRChat
 ## Usage